 - Requires a lot of technical know-how to avoid errors.

-- Prices can be volatile, so you could lose a lot of it in a large money transfer if the price of the cryptocurrency you’re using as an intermediary drops.
+- Prices can be volatile, so although you may save money by avoiding fees, you could lose it if the price of the cryptocurrency you’re using as an intermediary drops.

 - Depending on the route you use, there may be many fees to pay.